For your B2B SaaS go-to-market strategy, what's the best way to get to MVP? Learn from the Founder of the SaaS success story Atera here.

-Over the past 15 years, the walls between Marketing, Sales, and Customer Success have come down.
-Here's how roles have changed for your B2B SaaS Strategy.
+The walls between Marketing, Sales, and Customer Success have fallen.
+Here's how B2B SaaS roles have changed for your Go-To-Market Strategy.

 Marketing’s accountability in B2B SaaS